onikienko/mv3-parcel-webext-template/README.md

 ### If you need to have a page not listed in `manifest.json`

 The same goes if you need a page not listed in `manifest.json`.
-You can add it as an additional entry point.
+You can add it as an additional entry point(s).

 Something like that: